-NOTE: LECOM requires that you directly provide all requested information to the site AT LEAST 2 weeks prior to the start of rotation.
+• NOTE: LECOM requires that you directly provide all requested information to the site AT LEAST 2 weeks prior to the start of rotation unless otherwise directed.
 Some of these checks can take many weeks to complete; therefore it is necessary to contact rotation sites at least 4-6 weeks before the start of the rotation.
-The VA has its own clearance mechanism in place which you should follow.
-They must be contacted at least 6 weeks in advance!!

-The Report Delivery Manager (RDM) allows students to distribute an electronic copy of your background check and drug screen results to a third party for IPPEs and APPEs.
+Report Delivery Manager (RDM) allows students to distribute an electronic copy of your background check and drug screen results to a third party.
 RDM can be found in Application Station: Student Edition.
 Please see the document titled Student Report Delivery Manager for step-by-step instructions.
 Reports are available to students for 12 months.
 If reports are needed beyond 12 months, students must print a copy to be distributed as needed.

-If you encounter issues with the Application Station: Student Edition or have questions regarding the site, please contact Certiphi's Help Desk at 888-260-1370, ext.
-2006 or itsupport@certiphi.com.
-If you are still running into problems acquiring your records, you may contact the LECOM Office of Security ay 814-866-8415 during daytime business hours for assistance in acquiring your reports.
+If you encounter issues with the Application Station: Student Edition or have questions regarding the site, please contact Certiphi's Help Desk at 888-260-1370, ext 2006 or itsupport@certiphi.com.
+If you are still running into problems acquiring your records, you may contact the LECOM Office of Security at 941-782-5908 during daytime business hours for assistance in acquiring your reports.